The h-principle fails for prelegendrians in corank 2 fat distributions: Prelegendrian fronts

-Every generic Legendrian submanifold of $\cL(\Lambda)\subseteq \S T^*X$ can be represented by its front $\mathcal{F}=\pi_\mathrm{F}(\cL(\Lambda))$ in $X$.
-However, not every front $\mathcal{F}$ in $X$ is a prelegendrian front.
-Strong geometric constraints must be satisfied along the singularities of the front.
-The main result of this section, is a complete characterization of which \emph{simple} fronts are prelegendrian.
-It is a rephrasing of \cref{thm:PreLegendrianFronts}, from the Introduction: \begin{theorem}[Simple Prelegendrian Fronts] A simple front $\mathcal{F}\subseteq(X,J)$ is a prelegendrian front if and only if its singular loci $\Sigma= \Sigma(\mathcal{F)}$ are co-real.
+Given an embedded prelegendrian $\Lambda\subseteq \Gr(X,J)$, we will refer to $\pi_{\PF}(\Lambda)\subseteq (X,J)$ as a \emph{prelegendrian front}.
+Every generic Legendrian submanifold of $L\subseteq \S T^*X$ can be represented by its front $\mathcal{F}=\pi_\mathrm{F}(L)$ in $X$.
+However, not every front $\cF$ in $X$ is a prelegendrian front; strong geometric constraints must be satisfied along the singularities of $\cF$ for this to be the case.
+Indeed, note that $\Hopf(L)$ is always tangent to $\D_\can$ but it may be singular due to the presence of self-intersections or singularities of mapping.

+The main result of this section is a complete characterization of which \emph{simple} fronts are prelegendrian.
+It is a rephrasing of \cref{thm:PreLegendrianFronts}, from the introduction: \begin{theorem}[Simple Prelegendrian Fronts] A simple front $\mathcal{F}\subseteq(X,J)$ is a prelegendrian front if and only if its singular loci $\Sigma= \Sigma(\mathcal{F)}$ are co-real.
 Moreover, the prelegendrian $\Lambda\subseteq (\Gr(X,J),\D_\can)$ determined by $\mathcal{F}$ is unique. \end{theorem}

-\begin{remark} We point out that a simple front $\mathcal{F}\subseteq(X,J)$ whose cusp locus is co-real but whose self-intersection locus is not, also defines a unique \emph{immersed} prelegendrian $\Lambda\subseteq (\Gr(X,J),\D_\can)$.
-The self-intersection points of $\Lambda$ are precisely the preimage by $\pi_{\PF}$ of the complex points of the self-intersection locus. \end{remark}
+\begin{remark} We point out that a ``simple'' front $\mathcal{F}\subseteq(X,J)$ whose cusp locus is co-real, but whose self-intersection locus is either not co-real or not transverse, also defines a unique \emph{immersed} prelegendrian $\Lambda\subseteq (\Gr(X,J),\D_\can)$.
+The self-intersection locus of $\Lambda$ is precisely the preimage, under the projection $\pi_{\PF}$, of the union of the complex points of the self-intersection locus of $\mathcal{F}$ and the non-transverse self-intersections of $\mathcal{F}$ \end{remark}